Frequently asked questions

 Careers support? – Each student will have a 1-2-1 session with our career advisor who will help you clarify your education, training and career goals.
 They will then research your particular needs and wishes and meet with you again to present their plan for you and discuss the next steps.

-What happens in the evenings? – After dinner we will be offering a range of activities for you to choose from, this includes film screenings, games sessions and a hopefully a Céilidh on the last night.
+What happens in the evenings? – After dinner we will be offering a range of activities for you to choose from, this includes film screenings and games sessions.
 You are, of course, free not to join in and can spend the time as you wish.
 However due to the nature of the project you will need to remain on site.

 What rules will there be? – As a significant proportion of students will be under 18, we will be asking you to accept a no alcohol rule, similarly students should not be in each others rooms after a certain time in the evening.
 Needless to say we have a zero tolerance to bullying, anti social behaviour, sexism, racism or drugs.